Mayor Perkins lays out his goals for Shreveport in 2022

 “We can retain better officers.
 We can recruit better officers,” he said in a Zoom interview with NBC 6 News on Monday.
 “And our goal for 2022 is to have 75 new officers on our police department to close the gap we are experiencing.”

-He also wants to utilize technology to make sure city services are delivered efficiently.

-“In this year we are going to be investing $3 million into helping bridge the digital divide,” he said.
+“In this year, we are going to be investing $3 million into helping bridge the digital divide.”

-One service the city will offer to help bridge the divide is the broadcasting of free Wi-Fi to areas where internet service is limited.
+One service the city will offer to help bridge the divide is free Wi-Fi to areas where internet service is limited.

 As for economic development?